Neradoc/circuitpython-sample-scripts/serial/README.md

 ## Serial sample codes

 Circuitpython enables communication with the host computer it is connected to via a USB serial port.
-These examples show how to so it in different basic scenarios on the Circuitpython side and example host-side scripts using python.
+These examples show how to do it in different basic scenarios on the Circuitpython side and example host-side scripts using python.
 You can of course use any programming language on the host side.

 ## The Second Serial Channel